Assisted Living

 • Having trouble finding familiar places, like the bedroom or bathroom

-• Failing to complete a full activity or chore — for example, getting out multiple pieces of bread without making a sandwich, or repeatedly opening and closing a book
+• Failing to complete an activity or a chore — for example, getting out multiple pieces of bread without making a sandwich, or repeatedly opening and closing a book

 • Incorrectly judging the distance between objects